Prasiddha777/flutter_json_serialization-desc/README.md

 ## Getting Started

-This project is for learning who is having diffculties while learning json serailization and deserailization.
+This project is for learners who is having diffculties while learning json serailization and deserailization.

 A few resources to get you started if this is your first Flutter project: